Nicolas de Staël: Death

 By 1953, de Staël's state led him to seek isolation in the south of France (eventually in Antibes).
 He suffered from exhaustion, insomnia and depression.
-In the wake of a disappointing meeting with disparaging art critic Douglas Cooper, on March 16, 1955 he committed suicide.
-He leapt to his death from his eleventh story studio terrace, in Antibes.
+On 16 March 1955, in the wake of a disappointing meeting with disparaging art critic Douglas Cooper, de Staël leapt to his death from his eleventh story studio terrace, in Antibes.
 He was 41 years old.

 Nicolas de Staël is buried at the Montrouge Cemetery.

 Legacy

 De Staël's painting career spans roughly 15 years (from 1940) and produced more than a thousand paintings.
 His work shows the influence of Gustave Courbet, Paul Cézanne, Henri Matisse, Pablo Picasso (especially Picasso in his Blue and Rose periods), Georges Braque, Fernand Léger and Chaïm Soutine, as well as of the Dutch masters Rembrandt, Vermeer and Hercules Seghers.
 During the 1940s and beginning in representation (especially landscapes, but also still lifes, and portraits), de Staël moved further and further toward abstraction.
 Evolving his own highly distinctive and abstract style, which bears comparison with the near-contemporary American Abstract Expressionist movement, and French Tachisme, but which he developed independently of them.
 Typically his paintings contained block-like slabs of colour, emerging as if struggling against one another across the surface of the image.